sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 **Secure Product Development Framework (SPDF)** – a set of processes that reduce the number and severity of vulnerabilities in products.
-Additional information about an SPDF and its implementation is discussed in Section IV.C. and throughout the guidance.^115
+Additional information about an SPDF and its implementation is discussed in Sections IV and V, and throughout the guidance.^115

 **Security Architecture** – a set of physical and logical security-relevant representations (i.e., views) of system architecture that conveys information about how the system is partitioned into